 - In the case of mortgages, be prepared to discuss your income, expenses and assets

 If you are having trouble paying our auto loan payments your lender may have options that will help.
 Our tips include changing the date of your payment, requesting a payment plan, and asking for a payment extension.

 If you have student loans, you may qualify for a delayed or reduced payment program.
 Just remember, even though you don’t need to make payments now, interest will continue to accrue, and you will have to make up these amounts eventually.
 Contact your student loan servicer to find out more about your options.
-If you have a federal student loan, also ask your servicer .
+If you have a federal student loan, also ask your servicer about alternative repayment plans .